pisarev/CrossFANN-FPC/README.md

 > Cross-platform **FANN** (Fast Artificial Neural Network Library) wrapper for **Delphi** and **FreePascal**
 > – Windows x64 & Linux x64/arm64 – with fully **dynamic** runtime loading.

-This fork is based on *Hatsunearu FANN for Delphi* (originally in Laex/Delphi-Artificial-Neural-Network-Library) and has been re-engineered for modern tool-chains and multiple OSes.
+This fork is based on *Hatsunearu FANN for Delphi* (originally in Laex/Delphi-Artificial-Neural-Network-Library) and has been re‑engineered for modern tool‑chains and multiple OSes.

 ---